xmootoo/lmer-SYS19/README.md

 •	Personality (NEO PI-R)

-The sample was filtered primarily for these characteristics, and a total of n = 821 adolescents were included in the analysis.
+The sample was filtered for participants who contained these features, whic resulted in a total of n = 821 adolescents that were included in the analysis.

 Cohort profile (SYS): https://www.ncbi.nlm.nih.gov/pubmed/27018016